Undergraduate Research Consultant Teams

 - A brief narrative (1,500 words max) that includes:

-- Anticipated benefits to society and members of the URCT
+c.
+Anticipated benefits to society and members of the URCT

 - Statement of feasibility

-- Relevant experience of team advisor(s)
+b.
+Relevant skills and experience of each team member

 - Proposed budget for the project